 - Parents found the rosin included to be low quality.

-The violin is not only an instrument, it’s an art.
+The violin is not only an instrument, but it’s also an art.
 Making the decision to let your child play could be life-changing for them.
 The violin is also so much more than classical music, so encourage your child to find their unique sound and style as they advance.

 Do you know how to play the violin?
 What is it about the instrument that interests your child?
 Share a few comments below!